Addis Ababa travel guide

 Gondar is a city like no other, scattered with ancient castles

-and churches and endowed with magnificent mountain scenery and a
+and churches, magnificent mountain scenery, and a pleasantly cool

-Ababa, this is the next clockwise step after Bahir Dar on the
+the next clockwise step after Bahir Dar on the official Historic

-official Historic Route through Ethiopia.
-Gondar is often called
+Route through Ethiopia.
+Gondar is often called 'the Camelot of

-'the Camelot of Africa' because of its many castles and medieval
+Africa' because of its many castles and medieval atmosphere.

 Gondar is also a natural base for treks into the Simien Mountains and many tour companies tout their services in the city.
 Choose carefully and get the opinion of recently returned trekkers before committing to a particular guide as quality varies.
 Another good excursion out of the city is the small but beautiful town of Gorgora on the northern shore of Lake Tana, about 43 miles (70km) from Gondar, where visitors will find some interesting ancient artefacts.